 Sadly, we had to switch financial institutions when we moved out east because it’s only open to residents in B.C.
-However, this notice I found on their website suggests that they may become a nationwide credit union in the near future (fingers crossed!).

 One of the main reasons I enjoyed banking with Coast Capital so much was because of their Free Chequing, Free Debit, and More Account.
 Although it is pretty bare bones and doesn’t pay you any interest like Tangerine or PC Financial, it does offer unlimited day-to-day transactions and you can withdraw cash from any Coast Capital ABM or any ABM on The Exchange® since it’s a credit union.